eduardocoraca/DL-vibration-monitoring/README.md

   - VAE_Normal: a VAE is trained only with normal samples and is used as a normality model.
 The reconstruction error is then used as an anomaly indicator.
   - VAE_Damage: a VAE is trained with samples from the damaged condition.
 The model is then used as a dimensionality reduction tool and the latent variables are used as a condition indicator.

-- Bidirectional GAN (BiGAN): under tests
+- Bidirectional GAN (BiGAN): under development

 The dataset was previously processed by extracting the signal energy content of the Wavelet Packet decomposition for multiple directions of vibrations measurements.